atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 ....
-that my dear friend, lord Woburn, however cul" "he may have appeared, or reailynisin his conduct, now lies at the point of death ^posiibly "he may not live to hear your determination about "him; • he may not live to hear whether you will or "will not pardon a behaviour of which nothing but'. "his ardent love for you could have made him guilty." ^! was going on in the pathetic Strain'. ^ The blood instantly forsook her lovely face; Sire trembled alloverj and.sunk to the floor. -- I flew to, raise her, to Support her, aslilted by that charming girl, who continued weping from the iroment I im^ ' parted my mournsul intelligence. -- She called ^ aloud for help. -- The Servants entered. -- -- -- -1 carried lady
-> Charlotte to a Soplia. -- -- -- aster numberless applications, She recovered. -- -- 1 then made a great
-many excuses for having So abruptly declared, what I might have imagined would afseu her greatly. -- > She made no reply. -- Ina Sew moments; riling from the Sopha, She took her young friend by the arm, and walked up stairs, without Saying a Angle Syllable, though I made more than one essort to obtain an answer. -- I Sent up to know if she grew better, before I would leave the house. -- -- No reply came from herself j yet I am Sure She was half killed vith the news of your danger. -- -- -- She is, indeed, a rnosl lovely creature."
+that my dear friend, lord Woburn, however cul" "he may have appeared, or reailynisin his conduct, now lies at the point of death ^posiibly "he may not live to hear your determination about "him; • he may not live to hear whether you will or "will not pardon a behaviour of which nothing but'. "his ardent love for you could have made him guilty." ^! was going on in the pathetic Strain'. ^ The blood instantly forsook her lovely face; Sire trembled alloverj and.sunk to the floor. -- I flew to, raise her, to Support her, aslilted by that charming girl, who continued weping from the iroment I im^ ' parted my mournsul intelligence. -- She called ^ aloud for help. -- The Servants entered. -- -- -- -1 carried lady Charlotte to a Soplia. -- -- -- aster numberless applications, She recovered. -- -- 1 then made a great many excuses for having So abruptly declared, what I might have imagined would afseu her greatly. -- > She made no reply. -- Ina Sew moments; riling from the Sopha, She took her young friend by the arm, and walked up stairs, without Saying a Angle Syllable, though I made more than one essort to obtain an answer. -- I Sent up to know if she grew better, before I would leave the house. -- -- No reply came from herself j yet I am Sure She was half killed vith the news of your danger. -- -- -- She is, indeed, a rnosl lovely creature."

 Here Harry finished his narrative, and I was convinced, from his description of her disorder, that I was Still dear to her. -- I theresore began to conceive hopes -- consequently to breathe more freely. -- -- -- By the way, I could not have been in the danger declared by the doctors-- -- indeed, never thought me Sd. -- What raised my Spirits Still more, was an tnqviry from the dear angel in about bals an hour?

 a cordial
-H 4
-lyo H 1 S 1 O K Y O h
-*

 a cordial superior to all the medicines I hasd swallowed-- -- same inquiry was every half hour repeated, till I was able to quit my bed. -- T have beea up these two days, but am, nevertheless, very indifferent. -- Never Shall I be well, I believe, if ffio does not forgive what is past. since my growing
 I etter, her inquiries have ceafeid; I fear She will not be reconciled, as She has refused to see Harry a gain, who has cnilecd twice, at my request, to try to move hei in my favour. -- I am fo weary that I must break off -- You cannot think how weak anid fpirit lels I am grown. -- Lady Huxley wants me to try the air of Huxley Park, but I cannot Bear the thoughts of quitting London, while this dear injured woman Stays in k.

+---

-LETTER LXII
+## LETTER LXII

-x.ady Charlotte Morden to Mrs. Blomer.
+Lady Charlotte Morden to Mrs. Blomer.
-V

 HOW excesiively have I been surprised, my dear friend! -- But, indeed, though I am become accustomed to Sudden changes, I do not bear them well. -- My fainting away on being told that lord Woburn was dying, is a Strong proos, I imagine, of this assertion. -- I cannot help being affected, on his • account at this moment, though they asture me, that he has been out osdanger for Some time. -- I do not pretend to be insensible, ncr can I forget the hopes I once entertained of Spending the remainder of